KWYi/Attribution-methods-pytorch/README.md

 </table>

-## Examples (4)- Grad-CAM results from the first CNN block to the last CNN block of the DenseNet161 model
+## Example (4)- Grad-CAM results from the first CNN block to the last CNN block of the DenseNet161 model

 <table>
   <tr>